 A social entrepreneur herself, Charlotte designed, launched, and served as the founding faculty director (2013-2016) of Penn Restorative Entrepreneurship Program (PREP).
 Supported by Penn’s School of Social Policy and Practice, PREP is an innovative initiative geared towards helping formerly incarcerated individuals to become socially responsible entrepreneurs.

-When Charlotte is not teaching or doing research, she enjoys jogging, traveling, cooking, and re-reading pre-modern Chinese literature and novels of Eileen Chang.
+When Charlotte is not teaching or conducting research, she enjoys jogging, traveling, cooking, and re-reading pre-modern Chinese literature and the novels of Eileen Chang.

 Research Areas